-The NI LabVIEW Driver for EtherNet/IP provides an interface based on LabVIEW to directly communicate over an Ethernet network with compatible EtherNet/IP devices.
+The LabVIEW Driver for EtherNet/IP provides an interface based on LabVIEW to directly communicate over an Ethernet network with compatible EtherNet/IP devices.
 The driver features mechanisms for both explicit messaging and I/O data communication.
 These mechanisms offer communication and data sharing with a wide range of programmable logic controllers (PLCs) and EtherNet/IP I/O devices.

 The LabVIEW driver includes both an explicit messaging API and an implicit I/O data API.
 You can use the explicit messaging VIs to read and write Logix tag names or PCCC communication to register files.
 Rockwell SLC 500, MicroLogix, ControlLogix, and CompactLogix series devices support explicit messaging.